nightwarriorftw/django-boilerplate/README.md

 ## :beginner: About

-A raw django boilerplate with async background tasks support (celery)
+A raw django boilerplate with async background tasks support

 ## :wrench: Development